top of page

 Does your Trust have a clear definition of innovation?

-Is leadership actively modelling it?
+Is leadership actively modelling and supporting it?

 Most NHS & other public sector health & care organisations do not have a definition of what innovation means to them.
 Innovation will mean different things to different types of organisatios.
 An Acute Trust may be interested in the latest equipment whereas a Mental Health Trust may be more interested in the latest approaches.